MCZbase/datashot_ejb/README.md

 # EJB module project for the DataShot web application.

-See the datashot_ee and datashot_thick projects for more information.
+See the [datashot_ee](https://github.com/MCZbase/datashot_ee) and the [DataShot Desktop Application project](https://github.com/MCZbase/DataShot_DesktopApp) projects for more information.